 - General abatement contractor certificate

 - Asbestos supervisor certification

 - Asbestos worker certifications

-- Supervisor's and workers' respiratory protection certification indicating that they are medically qualified, trained, and fit tested
+- Supervisor's and workers' respiratory protection certification indicating that they are medically qualified, trained, and fit-tested

 - Proof of insurance covering asbestos abatement activities that extends the length of the project.

-The asbestos subcontractor shall submit copies of the following to NREL while performing abatement work.
-Critical barriers shall be removed until NREL has accepted clearance monitoring results, where clearance monitoring is required.
+The asbestos subcontractor shall submit copies of the following to NREL while performing abatement work:

-- Copies personal air monitoring data collected at NREL - Copies of clearance monitoring and the Air Monitoring Specialist certification.
+- Copies of personal air monitoring data collected at NREL - Copies of clearance monitoring and the Air Monitoring Specialist certification.